stereolabs/zed-openni/README.md

     $ make -j$(nproc)

 The library file of the driver will be automatically copied in the folder `<openni2-path>/Redist/OpenNI2/Drivers` and it will be automatically loaded by OpenNI2 during initialization.

-Please be sure to have writing permission for the folder `<openni2-path>/Redist/OpenNI2/Drivers`.
+Please be sure to have write permission for the folder `<openni2-path>/Redist/OpenNI2/Drivers`.

 #### Windows

 **Prerequisites**

 * CMake [>v3.10] is required to configure the ZED OpenNI driver before building.
 You can install the latest version downloading it from the [CMake website](https://cmake.org/download/).

-* OpenCV is optionally required to build all the examples.
-Follow the instruction on the [OpenCV documentation](https://opencv.org/releases/) to correctly install it.
+**Build**

 Clone this repository using Git for Windows.

-Run CMake (cmake-gui), select the folder where you cloned this repository as source and set a build folder.
+Run CMake (`cmake-gui`), select the folder where you cloned this repository as source and setup a build folder.

 Configure the following parameters
  * `OpenNI2-DIR` -> use the path to the OpenNI2 library noted above (e.g. `C:\Program Files\OpenNI2`)

-Click `Configure` and then `Generate`.
+Click on `Configure`, select the build environment and then click on `Generate`.
-If everything is correctly configure you can now click `Open Project` and build it using Visual Studio.
+If everything is correctly configured you can now click `Open Project` and then build the driver using Visual Studio.

 The build process generates a file named `libzeddriver.dll` in the sub-folder `Release` of the folder chosen as build destination.
-This file must be manually copied in the OpenNI2 driver folder to be able to run the OpenNI2 examples.
+This file must be manually copied in the folder of OpenNI2 containing all the available drivers to be able to run the OpenNI2 examples using the ZED camera.

 ## Examples